Undergraduate

 Week Contents Learning Methods

-1. Week Explanation of the concept of Public Relations.
-Verbal lecture
+1. Week The concept of public relations and its historical development Verbal lecture

-2. Week Giving general information about public relations area.
-Verbal lecture
+2. Week Early examples and models of public relations Verbal lecture

-4. Week Transmission of information about Public Relations Theories.
-Verbal lecture
+4. Week Stages of public relations Verbal lecture

-5. Week Transmission of examples of current public relations practices.
-Verbal lecture
+5. Week Proactive and reactive public relations Verbal lecture

-14. Week Evaluation of the issue of crisis management in relation to the people in the internet environment.
-Verbal lecture
+14. Week Evaluation of crisis management in public relations on the internet Verbal lecture

 Assessments